 To configure your network for point of sale communications:

 If you need to allowlist IP addresses, add Adyen's domains to your firewall's allowlist.

-Configure your firewall to allow outgoing HTTPS traffic from the IP addresses of your cash registers and terminals to:
+Configure your firewall to allow outgoing HTTPS traffic from the IP addresses of your POS apps and terminals to:

 Allowlisting should be based on the DNS name of these URLs.
 Your firewall should dynamically check for IP address updates, at least every 60 seconds.